MrMatAP/kaso-mashin/README.md

 hack on the files that were generated.
 You can create a roles directory in INSTANCEDIR and treat the same directory as your Ansible root.

-At this point, you do no longer need the `mrmat-playground` script for that instance.
+At this point, you do no longer need the `kaso-mashin` script for that instance.
 From here on, you can just boot it up by running `INSTANCEDIR/vm.sh`.

 ## Limitations & Improvements